-A student who has passed Epidemiology and Statistics 372 of the third year may take Epidemiology and Statistics 472, on condition that the timetables permit.
+A student who has passed Research Methodology in Occupational Therapy 372 of the third year may take Research Methodology in Occupational Therapy 482, on condition that the timetables permit.

 To pass the final examination, a student shall obtain a final mark of not less than 50 in each of the modules of the programme.